khalidkhankakar/Fire-Grid/README.md

 - **Analytics**: Insights into task progress, team productivity, and deadlines.
 - **Integrations**: Connect with tools like Google Calendar, Slack, and Trello.
 - **Stripe**: Implementing the stripe to pay bills of FireGrid.
+- **Uploadthing and Unsplash**: Uploading your own custom image and integrating the unsplash.

 ---